Skip to content

 if policy == nil {

-// Out of scope — drop any finalizer added on a previous pass.
+// Out of scope — clean up any entry registered on a previous pass,

 return ctrl.Result{}, r.Update(ctx, &deploy)